warroyo/argocd-attach-service/README.md

 # ArgoCD auto Attach Service

 This supervisor service can be used to automatically add workload clusters to ArgoCD as they are deployed or after the fact by using a label on the cluster.
+This is currently paired with this [ArgoCD service](https://vsphere-tmm.github.io/Supervisor-Services/#argocd-operator).

 ## How it works